Who are your nannies?

 How do you vet the student nannies?

 We heavily vet all the student nanny applicants and only 10% make it through.
 Students complete an application form, a phone interview and attend a training boot camp at our offices.
-We also conduct two phone references for each candidate.
+We also contact two references for each candidate.

 Once you’ve met the nanny you would like to hire, we will also process an enhanced DBS check which usually takes 1-2 weeks to complete.
 We will also invite your nanny to attend our Paediatric First Aid course.
 The cost of these